What You Need to Know About Filing a Tax Extension

 Don't Forget About Tax Credits

 Whether you're filing your taxes now or later, don't forget about your tax credits.
-TaxTaker can work with you and your CPA to get your startup the Employee Retention Credit and the R&D Tax Credit to lower your tax bill.
+TaxTaker can work with you and your CPA to get your startup the R&D Tax Credit to lower your tax bill.

 Oops!
 Something went wrong while submitting the form.